costineesti/about-me/content/notes/systems engineering 8.md

 </div>

 Gantt chart: if one task gets longer it shift everything

 	We can set milestones

 		And some tasks depend on the milestones

 	Helps with traceability

 <div class="container" style="display: flex; justify-content: center; align-items: center;">
     <img src="../static/notes/Gantt.png" style="max-width: 100%; height: auto;">
 </div>

-Parkinson's Law: the work always expands to the time assigned (people will extend it to the time provided.
+Parkinson's Law: the work always expands to the time assigned (people will extend it to the time provided).

 PERT: We are X% sure it's going to get done in 3 weeks